Production

 A Night at Gatsby’s provides viewers with an immersion into Gatsby’s world that serves as a new model for interactive storytelling.
 The production’s mix of one intimate practical set and expansive digital extension sets make it ideal for recording on either an LED virtual production stage or a green screen backdrop stage.

 The graphic below provides a summary of the five dramatic scenes arrayed clockwise by time of night from 7pm to 4am around a diagram of the production stage that shows the practical and digital sets.
-The eye represents the central point-of-view of both the VR180 camera and the viewer.
+The eye represents the central point-of-view of both the VR180 camera and the Guest.
 The stage integrates the practical set — Gatsby’s library and patio — with digital extension sets on the LED wall or green screen.
 The extension sets display the dynamic digital imagery of Daisy’s mansion and Gatsby’s car, bar and orchestra flanking his mansion, and the open spaces of the dancers, grounds, pool, and sky to complete the total immersion in Gatsby’s party and its dramatic conversations, activities, music, and atmosphere.

-Interactivity
+Guest Interactivity

 Viewer Dream-Spaces